Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Beyond computational materials science

 \subsection{Inverse modeling of greenhouse gas emissions}

 Monitoring greenhouse gas (GHG) fluxes to and from the atmosphere is critical, as their accumulation drives global warming and climate change.
 The United Nations Framework Convention on Climate Change (UNFCCC) addresses this by requiring participating nations to regularly report their GHG fluxes as part of ongoing mitigation efforts.
 These reports are typically based on ``bottom-up'' approaches, which rely on statistical data about emission sources, their activity levels, and corresponding emission factors \citep{IPCC2019}.
-An alternative method involves ``top-down'' estimates, where direct atmospheric GHG concentration measurements are combined with atmospheric transport simulations to infer GHG fluxes in a more integrated manner \citep{WMO_319_2025}.
-However, these simulations involve multiple data processing and modeling steps, which are often treated as separate tasks and require significant manual intervention.
+An alternative method involves ``top-down'' estimates, where direct atmospheric GHG concentration measurements are combined with atmospheric-transport simulations to infer GHG fluxes in a more integrated manner \citep{WMO_319_2025}.
+Two prominent examples of how atmospheric observations have led to tightening of emission control mechanisms and revealed shortcomings in abatement strategies are given by \citet{Park2021a} and \citet{Rust2024a} for the ozone depleting and greenhouse gas CFC-11 and the very potent greenhouse gas HFC-23, respectively.
+However, atmospheric transport and inverse modeling involve multiple data processing and modeling steps, which are often treated as separate tasks and require significant manual intervention.

-Within the ETH Open Research Data (ORD) project ExAiRIM, AiiDA was employed~\cite{aiida-flexpart} to manage a robust inverse modeling workflow focused on previously used regional inversion domains, such as Europe and Switzerland.
-The accompanying AiiDAlab-FLEXPART app~\cite{aiidalab-flexpart} provides an interface to interact with the two core components of this workflow: the atmospheric transport model and the inversion model.